 You should be prepared to talk through any issues or concerns they have.
 Create a “frequently asked questions” cheat sheet with the questions most people ask you during these conversations.

 Let it go, thank the person for taking the time and try again another day.
 Telemarketing requires a lot of persistence to produce good results.

 Community bulletin boards

 You can find public bulletin boards throughout communities.
-Look in libraries, grocery stores, schools, post offices, convenience stores, and health clubs.
+Look in:

 About 62% of consumers search online for reviews and information before purchasing a product.